Updated: 18 August 2021

 Options for candidates if research is substantially disrupted

-Continue to study, doing what you can, but as COVID‑19 restrictions ease, discuss your progress with your supervisor.
+Continue to study, doing what you can and discuss your progress with your supervisor.
 If your progress has been significantly disrupted, apply for a scholarship extension, or, for self-funders, a tuition fee waiver and additional living expenses, via the Pūtea Tautoko Student Support Fund.

 Apply for a deferral by emailing a request to your supervisor, who can then endorse it and forward for further endorsement by your Head of Department / Programme / School (if you are doing a professional doctorate (e.g., DMA, EdD, DBA, DClinDent etc), please check with your Programme Coordinator), and the Graduate Research School (via firstname.lastname@example.org).
 The deferral must be for a minimum of one month, and during this time your study clock stops and your scholarship payments (if applicable) cease.
 A deferral can be extended if needed – just reapply by email as above.
 In some cases the deferral may need to cover a retrospective period, but note that this should be lodged by early March, if the period includes any months in the previous calendar year.
 If you are receiving a scholarship and are considering a retrospective deferral, you should contact the Graduate Research School, to check any financial implications before applying.